mwvgroup/Pitt-Google-Broker/docs/source/quick_start/ztf_archive.rst

    fig = ztfa.plot_stamps(alert_data)
    fig.show()

-In addition to acceding individual alerts by their ID value, you can iterate over the entire set of downloaded alert data.
+In addition to accessing individual alerts by their ID value, you can iterate over the entire set of downloaded alert data.

 .. code:: python